 Management is one of the most important and often overlooked sections of the business plan.
 You must be able to show how the management team will be able to take advantage of the opportunities in your industry.

 If there are glaring holes in the skills and abilities of the management team, potential investors will be unwilling to lend money as this will be a huge risk.
 For example, if you’re starting an internet company and no one on the management team has experience in that industry, it’s unlikely you will be successful.
-To overcome this, you must either recruit an experienced person in that industry or hire a consultant who has experience in that industry so that you have the expertise required to overcome the inevitable hurdles that all businesses present entrepreneurs with.

 The key here is to let investors know